HP Pavilion dm1-4108au Entertainment Notebook PC support

 - Check the mouse and keyboard connections.

-- If a USB 3.0 ports is used, reconnect the device to a USB 2.0 ports.If the issue still exists, go to the next Step.
+- If a USB 3.0 ports is used, reconnect the device to a USB 2.0 ports.If the issue still exists, go to the next step and disable HID-compliant devices.

 Use the following steps to disable the HID-compliant devices.